 - Water-based wood glue

-- Metal hardware: contains no heavy metals such as lead or cadmium
+- Metal hardware, made without heavy metals such as lead or cadmium

-- We NEVER use medium-density fiberboard (MDF), fillers, or artificial materials.
+- No medium-density fiberboard, fillers, or artificial materials.
+Ever.

 When you want the safest option when it comes to your baby’s crib, non-toxic solutions like the babybay bedside sleeper take the guesswork out of safe sleep.
 Ready to see more about what babybay is about?